corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/deployment-kubernetes.md

 #### (3) Create storage class, namespace and RBAC

-Run the following instruction once the previous points have been cleared:
+Run the following instruction once the previous points have been cleared.
+These examples use the namespace **cenm**:

-`All examples below are using namespace **cenm**`

 > Note: edit k8s/cenm.yaml and modify RoleBinding/everything-in-cenm to include your user(s) Azure group